JFK - STO

 • Which airlines offer Wi-Fi service onboard planes from New York John F Kennedy Airport to Stockholm?

-Virgin Atlantic, and KLM offer inflight Wi-Fi service on the New York John F Kennedy Airport to Stockholm flight route.
+Scandinavian Airlines, Virgin Atlantic, KLM, and Delta offer inflight Wi-Fi service on the New York John F Kennedy Airport to Stockholm flight route.

 • Which aircraft models fly most regularly from New York John F Kennedy Airport to Stockholm?